Bournemouth 2-1 West Bromwich Albion

 A very disciplined set-up of five defenders and three deep-lying midfielders did much to frustrate the home side's attack; Bournemouth striker Callum Wilson touched the ball only four times in the first half.

-In addition, they looked dangerous on the break, with Rondon seeing two first-half headed chances saved by Asmir Begovic.
+In addition, they were dangerous on the break, with Rondon seeing two first-half headed chances saved by Asmir Begovic.

 They looked fairly comfortable until Evans - feeling the effects of the illness that forced him to miss last weekend's home defeat by Leicester - was replaced with a quarter-of-an-hour to play.